Meet the world’s most endangered mammals

 We invite you to come experience what is perhaps the most unique facility at Duke!

-Our next Lemur Weekend will take place in the spring of 2018.
-Stay tuned!
+Our next Lemur Weekend will take place in September 2020.

 The Duke Lemur Center